Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Introduction

 Recently, the one-dimensional extended Bose-Hubbard model (eBHM) with nearest-neighbor interactions was successfully realized using Rydberg-dressed atoms \cite{weckesser2024}.
 Furthermore, the eBHM with longer-range interactions was implemented using magnetic atoms \cite{baier2016extended} and could potentially be realized with polar molecules in the upcoming generation experiments \cite{yan2013observation,li2023tunable}.
 These breakthrough experiments open up exciting new avenues for exploring impurity physics within an itinerant, long-range interacting quantum gas.
 Moreover, the eBHM exhibits a superfluid-to-insulator phase transition \cite{PhysRevB.80.174519,PhysRevA.107.063307}, making it an appealing environment for studying the behavior of impurities across this transition.
 Understanding the underlying physics of impurities in insulating media has gained increasing relevance \cite{10.21468/SciPostPhys.16.2.056,amelio2024polaron}, particularly in light of recent semiconductor experiments \cite{smolenski2021signatures,PhysRevX.11.021027,PhysRevB.106.L241104}.

 In this work, we study the quasiparticle properties of a single and a pair of impurities immersed in an interacting hard-core Bose gas on a one-dimensional lattice.
-Such a system can be realized by doping with impurities the Rydberg-dressed gas in Ref. \cite{weckesser2024}.
-Using density matrix renormalization group (DMRG) techniques, we first describe the ground-state properties of an impurity across the superfluid (SF) and charge density wave (CDW) phases of the bosonic medium.
-In contrast to the superfluid phase, where the impurity transitions from behaving as an individual particle to a dressed object as its coupling with the environment increases, in the CDW phase, the impurity retains its single-particle character but moves in a potential landscape shaped by the CDW order, which can be effectively described by an ionic Hubbard model \cite{PhysRevB.84.195102,PhysRevResearch.4.033119,PhysRevB.96.035116,PhysRevLett.92.246405,PhysRevB.63.235108} (IHM).
-For the case of two impurities, we numerically demonstrate that the impurities can form a bound state even in the absence of an explicit impurity-impurity coupling, and we establish the stability of this bound state within both the SF and CDW phases. \\
+Such a system can be realized by doping with impurities a lattice Rydberg-dressed gas \cite{weckesser2024}.
+In contrast to Ref. \cite{leskinen2010fermi}, which focused on the case of a single impurity in a noninteracting polarized Fermi gas, we describe the ground-state properties of an impurity across the superfluid (SF) and charge density wave (CDW) phases of the medium.
+In the superfluid phase, the impurity is dressed by the bosonic particles, showing polaron-like behavior.
+However, in the CDW phase, the impurity retains its single-particle character but moves in a potential landscape shaped by the CDW order, which can be effectively described by an ionic Hubbard model \cite{PhysRevB.84.195102,PhysRevResearch.4.033119,PhysRevB.96.035116,PhysRevLett.92.246405,PhysRevB.63.235108} (IHM).
+For the case of two impurities, we numerically demonstrate that the impurities can form a bound state even in the absence of an explicit impurity-impurity coupling within both the SF and CDW phases of the medium. \\

 This manuscript is organized as follows.
-We introduce the model under study in Sec. \ref{model}.
-In Sec. \ref{SI}, we examine the binding energy, quasiparticle residue, and resulting spatial bath-impurity correlations for a single impurity.
-Section \ref{TI} addresses the two-impurity problem, with a particular focus on bipolaron state formation.
+We introduce the model under study in Sec. \ref{model} and briefly review the properties of the hard-core Bose gas in Sec. \ref{BM}.
+Afterward, in Sec. \ref{SI}, we examine the binding energy, quasiparticle residue, and resulting spatial bath-impurity correlations for a single impurity.
+Section \ref{TI} addresses the two-impurity problem, with a particular focus on bipolaron formation.
 Finally, in Sec. \ref{CO}, we summarize our findings.